larestrepo/plutus/Week03.md

 mkValidator :: VestingParam -> () -> () -> ScriptContext -> Bool

 ```

+Datum becomes a generic parameter and we add an additional param.
+But the problem is that this param is not known at compile time.

+- Solution: Use `PlutusTx.applyCode`
+- With the liftCode function that takes a parameter and turns it into Plutus script code.
+- Different options of parameters gives different scripts hashes.

 Now the typedValidator takes an argument
 ```haskell
 --before